Aryeh Leib Heller: Family significance

-As indicated by the HaCohen in his name, Rabbi Aryeh Leib Heller, Heller was descended from the family of Aaron, the original High Priest, and therefore was a member of the priestly class.
-Many cohanim today claim to be descendants of Leib Heller's family, including the current Toldos Aharon Rebbe, but proof is difficult to establish without proper lineage data.
+As indicated by the HaCohen in his name, Rabbi Aryeh Leib Heller was descended from the family of Aaron, the original High Priest, and therefore was a member of the priestly class.
+Many kohanim today claim to be descendants of Leib Heller's family, including the current Toldos Aharon Rebbe, but proof is difficult to establish without proper lineage data.
 Typically, the claim of lineage to Rabbi Heller is a tradition passed on through the generations for prestige reasons.
 His brother's descendants include Rabbi Yehuda Amital.